mattstermiller/koffee/README.md

 First of all, take your hand off of the mouse because this is a keyboard tool!
 Once you're familiar with the hotkeys, you'll be navigating your files more quickly than you ever could with a mouse.
 If you're familiar with the text editor [VIM](http://www.vim.org/) which is popular among programmers, you should feel at home.

 #### The Basics
-_Capitalized letters indicate that the key is combined with Shift._
+_A capital letter indicates that the letter key is combined with Shift._
 - `j` to move the cursor down
 - `k` to move the cursor up
 - `h` to go up to the parent folder